Course Registration Policies

 - Undergraduate and Graduate Courses

-These policies are effective August 20, 2018 (Fall 2018 semester).
-Students enrolled in a term before this effective date should consult with an advisor in their enrollment unit if they feel that they are disadvantaged by any change from 2017-18 policies.
+These policies are effective for Academic Year 2019-2020 (Summer 2019 semester).
+Students enrolled in a term before this effective semester should consult with an advisor in their enrollment unit if they feel that they are disadvantaged by any change from previous policies.

 Academic Advising at the University of Louisville is an on-going, intentional, educational partnership dedicated to student academic success.
 More information about academic advising can be found within the University-Wide Policies section of this Undergraduate Catalog.